Ashbury Heights: 2011–2013: Disbandment and renewal

 In October 2010, Hagström announced that he was disbanding Ashbury Heights due to ongoing disputes with his record label, Out of Line.
 This dispute was settled in 2011, resulting in the renewed collaboration between Hagström and Out of Line.
 However, Ashbury Heights did not start recording a new album until 2013, this time with a new singer, Tea F. Thimé.

 2013–2019: Tea F. Thimé in Ashbury Heights

 The first interview with the new Ashbury Heights was published in ElectroStorm 01/2014.
 There the band stated that Thimé had no previous experience as a singer when joining the band, but was the first full collaborative partner.
 She has a degree in English literature and is the first band member to co-write lyrics.
 Thimé used to be an alternative model and styled shoots as well as burlesque performances.
 The first album with Tea is called The Looking Glass Society and was released in 2015.
 Before the album was released, Ashbury Heights made their live comeback at the 3rd Out of Line Weekender in Berlin.

-Thimé announced her departure from Ashbury Heights to work on her Ph.D on the band's Facebook page on February 5, 2019.
+Thimé announced her departure from Ashbury Heights to work on her Ph.D on the band's Facebook page on 5 February 2019.

+2020–present: Yasmine Uhlin's return and Ghost House Sessions vol. 1

+In September 2020 Ashbury Heights released Spectres from the Black Moss, a single featuring original member Yasmine Uhlin.
+In the following years, the band consistently released new music, often collaborating with other artists.
+July 2024 saw the release of Ghost House Sessions vol. 1, their first LP since 2018.
+It features 25 tracks, including 10 previously digital-only singles.